Simultaneous rotation of infinitely many parallel line segments: Introduction

 It is easy to show that the result of Davies \cite{Da} implies that a finite union of parallel line segments possess the strong Kakeya property.
 In the same paper he showed that the segments must be parallel, two non-parallel segments do not have the strong Kakeya property.

 Much effort has been put into characterizing sets in $\mathbb{R}^2$ with the Kakeya property and the strong Kakeya property.
 M. Cs{\"o}rnyei, K. H{\'e}ra, and M. Laczkovich \cite{kapo} showed that closed connected set with the Kakeya property must be a subset of a line or circle.
-K. H{\'e}ra, and M. Laczkovich \cite{hera2016} proved that short enough circular arcs do in fact possess the strong Kakeya property.
+K. H{\'e}ra and M. Laczkovich \cite{hera2016} proved that short enough circular arcs do in fact possess the strong Kakeya property.
 Currently the strongest version of this statement is due to A. Chang and M. Cs{\"o}rnyei \cite{korka}.
 They generalized the result of Davies in another direction by showing that a countable union of parallel line segments which is bounded and has finite total length can be rotated in an arbitrarily small area.
 It is still unknown whether all non-complete circular arcs possess the strong Kakeya property.

 Let $V$ be the set of planes, which have a $45^\circ$ angle with the $\{y=0\}$ plane.
-In Section~\ref{s:2} we will prove the following lemma. \begin{lemma} There exists a closed set $A$ in $\mathbb{R}^3$, which is the union of planes in $V$ at a bounded distance from the origin, contains a translate of every plane in $V$, and intersects every vertical line in a set of measure zero. \end{lemma}
+In Section~\ref{s:2} we will prove the following lemma. \begin{lemma} There exists a closed set $A$ in $\mathbb{R}^3$, which is the union of planes in $V$ at a bounded distance from the origin, contains a translate of every plane in $V$, and intersects every plane of the form $\{y=t\}$ in a set of measure zero. \end{lemma}

 The proof relies on a duality argument and utilizes the construction of Talagrand \cite{talagrand}, for an English description see Appendix A. in \cite{HANSEN}.

 Lemma~\ref{t:folemma} is closely related to the question of rotating a square.
 The connection can be seen if we think of the plane as the $\{y=0\}$ plane in $\mathbb{R}^3$ and raise every vertical segment of the unit square by its distance from the origin.
 During the motion of the unit square, the motion of each initially vertical segment corresponds to the motion of the raised rectangle at a given height.